-The second document is created by Copenhagen Photo Festival and is focused on the press during and after the festival and the international press which you can find HERE.
+The second document is created by Copenhagen Photo Festival and is focused on the press during and after the festival in both the danish and international press which you can find HERE.

 From June 6 to June 16 Scandinavia’s largest photo festival will take over Copenhagen for the tenth time with an impressive programme that celebrates Danish photography and sets the agenda with current social themes.
 With the main categories Framing Identity, Framing Society and Framing Vision, the festival participants will experience international and Danish world-class photographers for an eleven-day visual discussion of themes such as xenophobia, self-staging and photography as an art form.
 Read more: Copenhagen Photo Festival announces an outstanding anniversary programme (April 2019)